 You can start on any day you like and we can arrange extra nights at any of the overnight stops allowing for rest days, or giving you more time to explore the locality.
-You can book part of a walk if you don't have the time to the trail.
-For example, over the course complete the entire distance. of your trip you might stay in a village
+You can book part of a walk if you don't have the time to characterful accommodation close to complete the entire distance. the trail.
+For example, over the course